Cnut the Great

 Jay Paul Gates (John Jay College, City University of New York) writes in Speculum Volume 93, number 3 (2018), "This book’s greatest strength is that it weaves a historical narrative from what seem loose threads, showing Cnut actively maneuvering in response to pressures and opportunities, and offering insight into his probable reasoning."
 Perceptively, he addes that the "...bibiography represents English and Scandinavian scholarship in nearly equal numbers, elaborating a more unified picture of Cnut."

-This new book compliments nicely the 2016 release of Æthelred.
+This new book complements nicely the 2016 release of Æthelred.
 The publication of these titles is a treat for enthusiasts of the very earliest English kings.
-As noted in the entry for Æthelred II, with the publication of this book the series provides an uninterrupted account of each era from Æthelstan to John, and with the forthcoming Henry III book the continuity will extend to James VI and I.
+As noted in the entry for Æthelred II, with the publication of this book the series provided an uninterrupted account of each era from Æthelstan to John, and with the newly released Henry III book the continuity now extends to James VI and I.

 Cover: From Matthew Paris’ 'The Life of King Edward the Confessor', late 13th Century.
 It depicts Cnut and Edmond Ironside in battle.
 Held by the University of Cambridge library.